galenseilis/galenseilis.github.io/education.md

 # Biotechnology
 I completed a college diploma in [BioScience Technology][biotech] at the Saskatchewan Institute of Applied Science and Technology, now known as [Saskatchewan Polytechnic][SaskPolytech].
+This program gave me a strong foundation in analytical intstrumentation and molecular biology.

 # Biochemistry and Molecular Biology